ppy/osu-wiki/wiki/Gameplay/Quick_play/en.md

 ### Matchmaking rating

-Matchmaking rating ("MMR", "rating") is a variable assigned to each user which fluctuates depending on how well they perform in quick play lobbies.
+Matchmaking rating ("MMR", "rating") is a hidden variable assigned to each user which fluctuates depending on how well they perform in quick play lobbies.
 MMR is used to group players of similar skill levels together when forming lobbies.
 Curated beatmaps are assigned fixed MMR values.
 This enables the server to more accurately estimate whether a beatmap is too easy or difficult for a given lobby.

 A beatmap's MMR is directly derived from its [star rating](/wiki/Beatmap/Star_rating) (SR).
 Beatmap curators have the ability to manually specify an override SR to better inform the server of a beatmap's true difficulty.
 For example, due to the reading requirement, [this beatmap](https://osu.ppy.sh/beatmapsets/1799413#osu/3688768)'s difficulty (as judged by the curators) is approximately 7.7 stars despite only being ~5.5 stars.